Scientific Name

 Origin

-Tradescantia zebrina is native to Mexico, Central America, Colombia, and the Caribbean islands.
-It has also been introduced and naturalized in parts of Africa, Asia, Australia, South America, and various oceanic islands.
+Tradescantia zebrina is native to Mexico, Central America, the Caribbean islands, and Colombia.
+It typically grows in thickets in wetlands and rainforests, often on stones in shady and open areas and river banks.
+This species has also been introduced and naturalized in some parts of South America, Africa, Asia, Australia, and various oceanic islands.

 See more at How to Grow and Care for Tradescantia.